jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

     (ii) a member of any governing body of any association of countries, States, territories, or municipalities exercising governing powers, of which New Zealand is not a member (for example, the European Union); or
   (d) if he or she is convicted of an offence punishable by imprisonment for life or by 2 or more years' imprisonment, or is convicted of a corrupt practice, or is reported by the High Court in its report on the trial of an election petition to have been proved guilty of a corrupt practice; or
   (e) if he or she becomes a public servant; or
-  (ea) if he or she is appointed as a Returning Officer; or (f) if he or she resigns his or her seat by signing a written notice that is addressed and delivered to the Speaker; or (g) if on an election petition the High Court or Court of Appeal declares his or her election void; or (h) if he or she dies; or
+  (ea) if he or she is appointed as a Returning Officer, a Registrar of Electors, or a Deputy Registrar of Electors; or (f) if he or she resigns his or her seat by signing a written notice that is addressed and delivered to the Speaker; or (g) if on an election petition the High Court or Court of Appeal declares his or her election void; or (h) if he or she dies; or